 All twelve are available in Sherwin-Williams Emerald Exterior, Duration Exterior, or Benjamin Moore Aura Exterior — the three premium products we specify on every Northeast Florida exterior project.

-We focused this guide on the 20 communities we work in most often.
-There are dozens more in Northeast Florida.
+Read the submission packet checklist →We focused this guide on the 20 communities we work in most often.
+There are nearly 100 more in Northeast Florida.
 If yours isn’t here, the playbook is simple:

 Plan for 30 to 45 days, end-to-end.
 Some communities are faster — well-run sub-HOAs with active ARB committees can turn around an approval in two weeks.
 Others (Marsh Landing, The Plantation, Sawgrass) review on fixed schedules and you may wait up to six weeks if you miss a meeting deadline.